bboc/s3-canvas/docs/s3-organization-canvas.md

 **Early Adopters:** _Which initial customers can help you discover whether your organization is fulfilling its purpose effectively?_

-Identify a small group of your customer segments that will help you find out fast whether or not your business model is viable?
+Identify a small group of your customer segments that will help you find out fast whether or not your business model is viable.

 ### 7. Unique Value Proposition